-3.5 Chain lockers
+3.5 Chain lockers and stowed anchors

 The chain locker is to have adequate capacity and be of a suitable form to provide for the proper stowage of the chain cable, allowing an easy direct lead for the cable into the chain pipes when the cable is fully stowed.
 Port and starboard cables are to have separate spaces.